Diego Ceará

 Diego Alves Vieira (born 10 June 1993), better known as Diego Ceará, is a Brazilian professional footballer who plays as a forward.

 Career

 Diego Ceará drew attention for being one of the top scorers in the 2013 edition of the Copa São Paulo de Futebol Júnior, being promoted to the Mogi Mirim professional team that year.
 He later played for Votuporanguense and Olímpia in São Paulo football, and for Icasa in 2015 Campeonato Brasileiro Série C.

 Ceará played for the main teams in Sergipe, being state champion with CS Sergipe in 2018.
-He was also champion of the third division of Paraná that year, with Nacional de Rolândia.
+He was also champion of the third division of Paraná that year, with Nacional-PR.